-In terms of the MCL, for works of joint authorship, the rights granted by this shall accrue to all the authors in equal shares, unless otherwise agreed or unless the authorship of each one is specified.
+In terms of the MCL, for works of joint authorship, the rights granted by this shall entitle all authors to equal shares, unless otherwise agreed or unless the authorship of each one is specified.

-In order to exercise these rights, the consent of the majority of the authors shall be required.
-The minority, if any, shall not be obliged to contribute to any costs that might arise, subject to their deduction from any benefits that might be obtained.
+To exercise these rights, the consent of the majority of the authors is required.
+The minority shall not be obliged to contribute to any costs that might arise, subject to their deduction from any benefits that might be obtained.

-When the aforementioned majority exploit the work, they shall deduct the amount of the expenses incurred from the total proceeds and hand over to the minority the share to which the latter is entitled.
+When the majority exploit the work, they shall deduct the amount of the expenses incurred from the total proceeds and hand over to the minority the share to which the latter is entitled.